digidotcom/xbee-java/README.md

 Creating, building and running an application
 ---------------------------------------------
-Create a java project using your preferred development environment (Eclipse, NetBeans, ...).
+Create a Java project using your preferred development environment (Eclipse, NetBeans, ...).
 The next steps describe the process using Eclipse.

 - Start your Eclipse IDE and select a workspace location (by default "C:\Users\<username>\workspace").